- Top-notch interior craftsmanship

 - Unique sliding rear seat provides extra versatility

-- Refined driving character makes it feel expensive from the behind the wheel
+- Refined driving character makes it feel expensive from behind the wheel

 - Understated styling that doesn't draw too much attention to itself